JimDesu/basis-lang/spec.md

     ?- _ -< v                              ; absent test
         handleAbsent
-    ?: A 'narrowA -< v                     ; narrow to candidate A on success
+    ?: # A narrowA -< v                    ; narrow to candidate A on success
-        handleA: 'narrowA                  ; uses 'narrowA as the A-candidate value ?: B 'narrowB -< v                     ; narrow to candidate B on success
+        handleA: narrowA                   ; uses narrowA as the A-candidate value ?: # B narrowB -< v                    ; narrow to candidate B on success
-        handleB: 'narrowB
+        handleB: narrowB
     handleUnmatchedCandidate               ; default arm; reaches here if v has a candidate not narrowed above

 The pieces:

 - The first guard `_ -< v` (&sect;7.14) tests whether `v` has any candidate.
 It succeeds iff `v` is non-absent; it fails iff `v` is absent.
 The `?-` block engages on guard failure &mdash; when `v` is absent &mdash; running its body to handle the absent case.
-- Each `?:` block's guard `T 'narrow -< v` attempts to narrow `v` into the typed CREATE slot `'narrow` of declared type `T`.
-The narrow succeeds if `v`'s active candidate's type is at-or-below `T` (per the variant hierarchy rules of &sect;5.13); on success the narrowed value is bound to `'narrow` and the body runs with that binding in scope.
+- Each `?:` block's guard `# T n -< v` attempts to narrow `v` into the introduced typed local `n`.
+The narrow succeeds if `v`'s active candidate's type is at-or-below `T` (per the variant hierarchy rules of &sect;5.13); on success the narrowed value is bound to `n` and the body runs with that binding in scope.
 On mismatch, the narrow fails, the `?:` body is skipped, and the chain advances.
 - The trailing non-`?:` sibling is the chain's default arm, reached when no `?:` guard succeeded.

 Coverage discipline is the user's responsibility.
 The typechecker does not enforce exhaustive variant-case coverage at `?:` chains; a chain that omits a candidate falls through to the default arm with the variant in its current state.